 But there are plenty of other areas that control my mind in a way that is unhealthy.

-My mini panic attack was from my meal plan failing.
+My mini panic attack was on my meal plan failing.

 Yet I wasn’t seeing my meal plan failing I was seeing myself failing.